nehajade03/Coffee-Shop-Sales-Analysis-/README.md

 # Coffee-Shop-Sales-Analysis
-(SQL + Power BI)
 # **Problem Statement**
-Organizations often struggle to analyze and monitor key business metrics such as sales, orders, and quantities sold over time.
-Without effective tools, it becomes challenging to track month-over-month trends, identify performance variations, and derive actionable insights.
-Additionally, understanding sales patterns across weekdays, weekends, and store locations requires dynamic and interactive visualizations to support data-driven decision-making.
-The lack of these capabilities hinders efforts to optimize performance and respond proactively to changing business needs.
+Businesses often struggle to analyze key sales metrics such as total revenue, order counts, and quantities sold over time.
+Without proper analytical tools, it becomes difficult to:

+- Track month-over-month performance
+- Identify trends across days, weeks, and store locations
+- Perform deep-dive analysis on product, store, and time-based performance
+- Visualize sales behavior dynamically
+- Make data-driven decisions

+To address these challenges, this project uses:

+- **SQL** for data cleaning, transformation, and in-depth analytical querying (KPIs, product trends, store performance, time-based analysis).
+- **Power BI** for interactive dashboards, visual insights, and advanced DAX-driven calculations.

  # **Project Objective:**
 The objective of this project is to design and develop a comprehensive data analytics solution that enables businesses to: